desultory/ugrd/docs/dev_manual.md

 Within modules, all config values are imported, then processed according to the order of the `custom_parameters` list.

+> If config values have validation which may fail if other config is not loaded, those values can be added to the `_late_args' list to be processed last.

 `_module_name` can be set within a module for logging purposes, it is verified to be accurate when imported but optional.

 ## Imports